 Option 3: U.S. Post Office Electronic

-If you submit a request electronically directly to the FBI, you may visit a participating U.S. Post Office location to submit your fingerprints electronically as part of your request.
-Additional fees may apply.
+If you’ve already submitted your request electronically to the FBI, some U.S. Post Office locations can capture your fingerprints electronically as part of that request.
+Additional fees may apply, so confirm pricing with your local branch beforehand.

 Florida-Specific Application Process